 I rarely used straws when at home, however they became invaluable when I had a newborn attached to me 24/7.
 I took advantage of a Facebook advert which popped up offering me a free metal straw to help save the turtles from Turtle Savers, and I have since purchased a range of all different shapes and sizes.
 Some are perfect for smoothies and milkshakes!

-You can get some great reusable straws which come with a travel case, such as this one from Zero Waste Club.
 By always having it in your bag when you are on the go, it means you will never be without, and won’t have to opt for the dreaded paper straw which we all know disintegrates before you’re even halfway through your drink!

 Before I started working with nookary, I had no idea about the impact kitchen sponges have on the environment and the amount of micro-plastic which get washed into our water systems.
 I have since switched my washing up sponges for an eco-friendly dish brush with replaceable heads, this was a very quick and easy change for me, and a good starting point if you were wondering where to begin on your journey.